typst-community/tytanic/docs/book/src/reference/tests/unit.md

 # Unit tests
 Unit tests are those tests found in their own directory identified by a `test.typ` script and are located in `tests`.

-unit tests are the only tests which have access to an extended Typst standard library.
+Unit tests are the only tests which have access to an extended Typst standard library.
 This [test library](./lib.md) contains modules and functions to thoroughly test both the success and failure paths of your project.
+Note that tests with a `template` [annotation] cannot use this augmented library, instead they get access to the contents of a package's template directory.

 ## Test kinds
 There are three kinds of unit tests: